Menu Close

 ExpressiveReceptive

-Expressive or receptive language
+Expressive or receptive language?

 How sharp is the distinction?

-Many tests of language development distinguish between ‘expressive’ or ‘productive’ language’ and ‘receptive language’ or ‘comprehension’.
-But if these tests use different criteria according to what is being tested, as many tests do, it is not clear that the same cognition is being tested in the two cases.
 Small children can often respond appropriately to instructions before they give equivalent instructions themselves.
 The apparent discontinuity with reception before expression in almost all areas of language in almost all children may be due to any number of intervening factors – including memory, familiarity, confidence in the use of language, access to the necessary words, and the demands of the context.
 Where there seems to be a developmental issue, the difference can seem even more stark between comprehension and expressive language.
 So there is a notion of Specific Expressive Language Delay or Disorder or SELD.
 This is sometimes used as a diagnostic category, often based on a difference between children’s scores on tests of their comprehension and their expressive language.
 But this is not sufficient to force the conclusion that expressive and receptive language represent separate areas of cognition.
 Part of the problem here is that it is difficult to test these things symmetrically.
 For instance, many of the most naturally plausible ways of testing comprehension are with respect to answers to questions beginning with who, what, where, when, why and how, or requiring Yes or No as an answer.
 But it is difficult to devise test protocols which require children to ask corresponding sorts of questions in similarly natural and plausible ways.
+Take the statement “She seems to know what she is doing”.
+What is clearly the object of doing.
+And she is clearly the subject of both know and do, as well as seem.
+The construction here is much discussed in various competitive theories of generative grammar.
+But it is not obvious how to test either whether this is understood or how to elicit such structure in productive speech or what cognitions are involved in either case.
 So tests of comprehension and expressive language may be testing different things.
 And the differences on the scores may be an artifact of the differences between the protocols.
-A similar difference may underly the common observation about more normally developing children.
+A similar difference may underly the common observation about more normally developing children to the effect that they understand more than they can say.
+This would seem to be just an unverifiable claim.

 It is possible, as the framework here would suggest, that there are just different degrees of competence, yielding different results according to how these are tested.